Wi-Fi 8: an invisible revolution...

 This directly concerns:

-• extended sites,
+• large sites,

 • buildings with thick walls,

-• industrial or logistical environments,
+• industrial or logistics environments,

-• sites heavily affected by interference.
+• sites heavily disturbed by interference.

-2️⃣ Coverage and stability much higher
+2️⃣ Significantly better coverage and stability

 Wi-Fi 8 introduces several key mechanisms: